 Collective bargaining is an ongoing process that continually evolves, gaining more protections and better working conditions for education workers over time.

-Your principal, superintendents, and trustees may be well-intentioned individuals committed to helping you do your job.
-But good intentions are no substitute for the negotiated, legally-enforceable document that unambiguously sets forth your rights in the workplace.
+Your principal, superintendents, and trustees may be well-intentioned individuals committed to helping you do your job, but good intentions are no substitute for a negotiated, legally enforceable document that unambiguously sets forth your rights in the workplace.

 In short, collective bargaining protects your rights as an education worker.
 Read your collective agreement today.